 Are backups done in proprietary file formats?
 Will I need Blob to view or restore backed up content?

 All content is copied in its original file format or in a standard format recognized by a wide variety of programs.
 You do NOT need Blob to view or restore backed up content.
 Your backups will remain useful even if you uninstall Blob.

 - Files are saved in their original file formats, unless you ask Blob to compress the backup copy.
 Blob will compress files into “.zip” files that can be opened by any program that recognizes compressed files (e.g. WinZip, 7-zip and even newer versions of Windows itself).
 If you ask Blob to compress and encrypt the backup copy, Blob will create encrypted zip files.
-Please note that you will not be able to open such files if you forget the password you provided Blob – Blob will NOT save this password anywhere!
+Please note that Blob will NOT save this password anywhere.
+Thus, you will not be able to open the encrypted files if you forget the password you provided Blob.

 - Emails are saved as text files with the “.eml” file extension.
 This format is defined by an industry organization that defines internet standards (Internet Engineering Task Force RFC 822).
 This is the standard way to save emails and this type of file can be opened by most applications that deal with email – e.g. Microsoft Outlook Express, Mozilla Thunderbird and email applications on the Mac/iOS and Android based systems .
 You can even open it with any text editor (like Notepad).
 If the saved email has attachments, they are saved within the “.eml” file too.

 - Contacts are saved as vCards, which are text files with the “.vcf” file extension.
 This is the standard way to save contacts and this type of file can be opened by most applications that deal with contacts – e.g. Microsoft Office, Microsoft Outlook as well as contacts related applications on Mac/iOS and Android based systems.
 You can open “.vcf” files with any text editor (like Notepad) to read its contents.